imzbf/md-editor-v3/README.md

 - **slots**

-  - `trigger`: `string | JSX.Element`, necessary, it is usually an icon, which is displayed on the toolbar.
+  - `trigger`: `VNode | JSX.Element`, necessary, it is usually an icon, which is displayed on the toolbar.
-  - `overlay`: `string | JSX.Element`, necessary, content of Modal.
+  - `default`: `VNode | JSX.Element`, necessary, content of Modal.

 ### 🐻 MdCatalog